OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 ![reCAPTCHA](/blog/assets/posts/wpdiscuz-recaptcha.png "reCAPTCHA")

+### **Invisible reCAPTCHA (v3)**

+WPDiscuz also supports reCAPTCHA v3 via an [addon](https://gvectors.com/product/wpdiscuz-recaptcha/).
+This version runs in the background and does not require users to interact with a checkbox.

+This is a better option if your goal is to reduce friction while still filtering spam effectively.

 #### **Should I set up reCAPTCHA v2 or v3?**

 reCAPTCHA v2 requires users to solve a challenge, while v3 runs in the background and scores visitors based on behavior (0 = bot, 1 = human).